 PageRank is a measurement of authority created in the early days of Google.
 It is not as relevant as it once was and hasn’t been updated for a long time now.

 However it is important to note:

-Google PageRank does not seem to have any correlation with Bing SEO rankings.
+Google PageRank does not seem to have any correlation with Bing rankings.

-You need to feed Bing the specific keyword you want your page to rank for.
+You need to use Bing with specific search terms you want your page to rank for.

-It is much better to focus on 1 page per keyword with Bing.
+It is much better to focus on 1 page per keyword.

-But again be careful you don’t trip Google Panda by offering duplicate content.
+But again be careful you don’t trip Google Panda by offering duplicate content and keyword stuffing.

-Bing also tries to eliminate duplicate content at the point of indexing.
-Redundant content is recognized and eliminated from search result pages.
+They also tries to eliminate duplicate content at the point of indexing.
+Redundant content is recognized and eliminated from search market result pages.